openchoreo/openchoreo/docs/proposals/0537-introduce-component-type-definitions.md

 Addons apply changes to rendered resources through patch documents that mirror Kustomize’s patch format: each entry selects a resource and runs one or more operations against JSON Pointer–style paths.
 The standard JSON Patch verbs (`add`, `replace`) are delegated to the upstream `json-patch` engine, while `mergeShallow` is a openchoreo-specific convenience that overlays top-level map keys without replacing sibling values.
 This balance gives authors familiar semantics with a minimal set of extensions tailored for addon composition.

 - **Resource targeting**: Every patch specifies a `target` block.
 Alongside the resource’s `group/version/kind`, addons can carry an optional CEL-based `where` predicate to limit the patch to specific instances.
-Path navigation follows JSON Pointer, with renderer-specific array filters (`[?(@.field=='value')]`) inspired by JSONPath (RFC 9535) so authors can match elements without switching syntaxes.
+Paths themselves follow standard JSON Pointer notation.

   ```yaml
   patches: